icgc-argo/argo-docs/docs/data-access/daco/renew-and-close.md

 platform_key: DOCS_RENEW_CLOSE
 ---

-Once approved, access to ICGC Controlled Data will last for 2 years; however, access remains conditional upon respecting the terms and conditions of the Data Access Agreement, particularly regarding (but not limited to) the publication moratorium and re-identification of project donors.
+Once approved, access to ICGC Controlled Data will last for 2 years; however, access remains conditional upon respecting the terms and conditions of the Data Access Agreement.
 An annual attestation must be made by the applicant and a bi-annual renewal must be completed in order to continue to access/use controlled data.
 If a project does not require access for the full 2 years, an application can be closed, which will remove access for all project members.

 ### Application Progress Stages